xJoTaErRex/C-para-Java/README.md

-# C-para-Java
+# C-fOR-Java
-Conversão de códigos de C# para Java, matéria de Linguagem de Programação 2
+Conversion of C # codes to Java, Programming Language 2 subject